 We regularly assist clients with communication and stakeholder engagement strategies for negotiation, implementation and compliance with Indigenous Land Use Agreements (ILUAs), Noongar Standard Heritage Agreements (NSHAs), mining agreements, and heritage agreements generally.

-Understanding your obligations under the ACH Act is complex.
+Understanding your obligations under the Aboriginal Heritage Act is complex.
 Navigating the new regime and associated suite of guiding documents can be overwhelming and can create an unnecessary administrative burden in an already process driven sector.
 Lavan can help you manage that burden, planning for and ensuring compliance with the Act.
-Particularly, we can assist you with a diagnostic check and subsequent permits/management plans (as required), ensuring projects are fit for purpose and not at risk of costly and lengthy delay.
+Particularly, we can assist you with a diagnostic check and subsequent section 18 consent (as required), ensuring projects are fit for purpose and not at risk of costly and lengthy delay.

 Being a Western Australian law firm we recognise the need to work alongside relevant local Aboriginal and Torres Strait Islander people to build relationships that create strong, connected and economically active partnerships.

-We have an in depth understanding of the ACH Act, NT Act and the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth), as well as other key legislation in order to assist clients with their individual corporate needs.
+We have an in depth understanding of the Aboriginal Heritage Act, Native Title Act and the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth), as well as other key legislation in order to assist clients with their individual corporate needs.

 As part of a wider multidisciplinary legal practice, the team are also able to facilitate advice in the range of areas of expertise offered by a corporate law firm including property, corporate, banking and finance, litigation and family law.